 Before you get too committed or even arrange a physical meeting, carry out a background check.
 You might want to find out whether the person uses a fake profile photo, whether they’re who they say they are, and other critical details.

 For instance, going through the Santa Cruz County marriage records will enable you to find some critical information about the person, such as previous marriages.
-You may also want to check their social media profiles on what they post, their affiliations, beliefs, and if they have had any infraction with law enforcement.
+You may also want to check their social media profiles on what they post, their affiliations, beliefs, or try an inmate finder app to check if they have had any infraction with law enforcement.

 Keeping your contact information private protects you from being stalked or having your identity stolen.
 Sharing personal data with someone you don’t know is not the best idea.
 When you have to share a contact detail, give out a mobile phone number instead of your house number.